1-12: Multiple Conditions

 4.2 Conditions must be explicit

-In programming we need to be explicit when using multiple conditional statement:
+In programming we need to be explicit with each condition in a conditional statement:

 if(noonCond[i] == "Sunny" | noonCond[i] == "Rainy") # this is correct